Skip to main content

 }

-Monitor False Positives
+Monitor for False Positives

-SELinux compatibility
+SELinux Compatibility

-The package is fully compatible with SELinux.
+The package is fully compatible with SELinux – no additional configuration required.

 1. Danila Vershinin